Nyakinyua/Nyakinyua/README.md

 - 👋 Hi, I’m @Nyakinyua
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning Al
+- 🌱 I’m currently learning AWS Cloud Computing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me wanyakinyua968@gmail.com

 <!---
 Nyakinyua/Nyakinyua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.